-Misty Belles, Virtuoso – Managing Director, Global Public Relations talks about how women (the decision-makers) are shaping luxury travel, what women’s needs are when travelling and how luxury hotels and resorts are responding.
+Misty Belles, Virtuoso – Managing Director, Global Public Relations talks about how women are shaping luxury travel.

 MB: Women may make up about half the global population, but they account for 80 percent of the spend on travel.
 They make the travel decisions for their immediate families, determining when and where they go, for how long and how much they’re going to spend.
 They also have a large sphere of influence over friends and extended family members.

 Women’s needs vary depending on who their travel companions are … or aren’t.
 Women travelling with their families are looking for hotels and resorts that will cater to their children.
 Make their kids happy, and they will return again and again.

 I say this as someone with first-hand experience, as I prepare to make my fourth spring break trip to Acqualina Resort in Florida.
 My kids are superstars there, and the staff bend over backwards to make sure of it.
 I can relax with my husband, knowing our children are having a great time doing things that interest them, and then come back together as a family without the constant demands of life tugging at us.
 Plus, this resort, like many others, has ensured the accommodations are family-sized: villas, suites, connecting rooms.
 That’s a trend we’re seeing throughout the world – more villas and larger accommodations to handle families of all sizes, especially multi-generational stays.